CocktailJS/cocktailjs.github.io/docs/index.md

 <a id="annotations"></a>
 #**Annotations**
 _Annotations_ are special properties defined in the _options_ parameter of cocktail.mix() method.
-This properties are defined by a name starting with `@`.
+These properties are defined by a name starting with `@`.
 The following is the list of the current cocktail core annotations.

 <a id="@annotation"></a>
 ##**@annotation**: {String} name